almeida-diana/My_Projects/Data_Visualization/README.md

   - Twitter API
   - SAP Lumira

-2. Animated Visualization using Power BI:
+2. ANIMATED VISUALIZATION USING POWER BI:

 Purpose of this exercise is to perform data cleaning and formatting of csv file in Python.
 Finally, I prepared an animated visualization in Power BI to display population change since 1800 for various places in the U.S.